filecoin-project/FIPs/FIPS/fip-drop-provecommit1.md

 ## Incentive Considerations

 This FIP will enforce storage activation fees to be paid by the callers rather than having an imbalanced network subsidy.
 This means storage providers who only onboard sectors via `ProveCommitSector` will start to pay for sector proof validation and sector/deal activation, which is a gas cost increase from ~71M to ~196M based on the current implementation.
-However, the activation cost is expected to be lower with the direct data onboarding flow via the `ProveCommitSectors2` method, and storage providers and their data clients may choose to opt-out of f05 deal activation, which would result in significantly less gas cost.
+However, the activation cost is expected to be lower with the direct data onboarding flow via the `ProveCommitSectors2` method, and storage providers and their data clients may opt-out of f05 deal activation, which would result in significantly lower gas cost.

 ## Product Considerations